 5% - Taxes

 On top of sales tax, vehicles are also usually subject to a variety of other fees, like license and registration costs.
-These vary by state, but according to TrueCar estimates, fees and taxes can add approximately 5% to the purchase price of your new car.
+These vary by state, but according to TrueCar estimates, fees and taxes can add approximately 5% to the purchase price of your new car.5% - Financing

 Financing a vehicle can add an average of 5% to the purchase price of a car (according to TrueCar data).
-That percentage can swing higher or lower depending on varying factors, like your credit rating, or special financing offers from the dealer.
+That percentage can swing higher or lower depending on varying factors, like your credit rating, or special financing offers from the dealer.9% - Maintenance

 To cover your new investment (and meet legal requirements) you’re going to need car insurance.
 Data shows that auto insurance premiums can account for around 17% of the purchase price of the car.
-However, there are plenty of car insurance discounts available to help drive that percentage down.
+However, there are plenty of car insurance discounts available to help drive that percentage down.28% - Fuel

 36% - Depreciation